krobbi/lox/README.md

 bytecode interpreter.
 All of the original chapters have been completed and I am adding some additional features:
 * [x] More native functions to improve Lox's I/O capabilities.
-* [ ] Source merging script for bootstrapping preprocessor.
+* [x] Source merging script for bootstrapping a preprocessor.
-* [ ] Preprocessor for basic C-like modularity.
+* [x] Standard library of useful functions and collections.
-* [ ] Standard library of useful functions and collections.
+* [ ] Preprocessor for C-like modularity.
 * [ ] Implementation of Lox, or another language in Lox.

 # Extensions